dovecot/documentation/source/configuration_manual/authentication/ldap.rst

 This enables LDAP to be used as passdb.

-The included ``dovecot-ldap-director.conf.ext`` can be used as template for the ``/etc/dovecot/dovecot-ldap.conf.ext``.
-Its most important settings are:
+The important settings in ``/etc/dovecot/dovecot-ldap.conf.ext`` are:

 .. code-block:: none